 Martin leads the Business Studies modules for the Fashion Courses at the University of Brighton and is Director of the Creative Workspace company The Werks Group.
 He undertakes research into creative entrepreneurship and creative ecologies.
 Martin completed a doctorate that explored creative graduate careers and has lead a number of successful EU funded projects supporting new business development and growth within creative businesses.
 He has also developed new and innovative curriculum at Degree, MA and MBA level.

-Erika Wong – Investigating the career progression of Art graduates (2016 – Present) Brighton University
+Erika Wong – Investigating the career progression of Art graduates (2016 – 2020) Brighton University

-Veerapong Klangpremjit – Interactive Packaging Development (2014 – Present) University for the Creative Arts
+Veerapong Klangpremjit – Interactive Packaging Development (2014 – 2020) University for the Creative Arts

 I currently teach across the following areas:

 BA (hons) Fashion Communication with Business Studies

 My specialism is specific to business and entrepreneurship for creative businesses.
 Through my teaching I aim to engage students regarding the de – mystification of business terminology and through this to support strategic learning regarding the qualitative and quantitative areas of business planning.